hyojinie/crn/README.md

 0. Install the custom Caffe & PyCaffe (Includes custom layers built for this method)

 1. Download dataset and perform pre-processing (cropping of training queries to three square patches: {left, center, right} or {top, center, bottom} based on the aspect ratio of the original image.
-Each patches should be named as [OriginalName]_aux1.jpg, [OriginalName].jpg, and [OriginalName]_aux2.jpg, respectively.)
+The patches should be named as [OriginalName]_aux1.jpg, [OriginalName].jpg, and [OriginalName]_aux2.jpg, respectively.)
 (Todo: provide script)

 2. Image data lists are available at https://www.dropbox.com/s/qv2qkzd4vx25wqm/data.zip?dl=0